Rajdeep108/smartifyLLM/README.md

 # Initialize Smartify
 smart_llm = Smartify(llm)

-# Setting up prompt specific for phi2 model
+# Setting up prompt specific for phi2 model - NOTE ! {context} and {query) must be present in the prompt template.
+Refer to point 5 for more info.
 question =  "What is the real name of ishowspeed?" prompt_temp = """Instruct: {query) Answer based on this context: {context}
                  Output: